Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Background Related Work

-Studies on Islamist extremism investigated the role of social media in the spread of extremist ideologies.
-Research has shown that these extremists use social media platforms to disseminate propaganda, recruit new members, coordinate attacks, amplify the voices of extremist leaders, and create a sense of community among like-minded individuals~\cite{berger2015isis,piazza2021online,benigni2017online}.
-A comparative study~\cite{jasko2022comparison} of the use of political violence by left-wing, right-wing, and Islamist extremists found that individuals and attacks associated with left-wing causes are likely to be less violent.

-\descr{Imbalance in Research on Online Extremism.} While research on online extremist communities has been increasing, there has been a particular focus on right-wing extremist communities, e.g., those affiliated with white supremacy or far-right politics~\cite{grover2019detecting, zannettou2018origins, squire2021monetizing, figea2016measuring,squire2019way}.
+\descr{Imbalance in Research on Online Extremism.} While research on online extremism has been increasing, there has been a particular focus on right-wing extremist communities, e.g., those affiliated with white supremacy or far-right politics~\cite{grover2019detecting, squire2021monetizing}.
 These communities can be found on various social media platforms, including forums, blogs, and social networking sites.
-Social media platforms like Reddit, 4chan, Gab, Parler, and others have been found to harbor far-right communities, providing a gathering place for like minded individuals, recruit and further radicalize others, and even organize violent, real world activity~\cite{zannettou2017web,hine2017kek,aliapouliosLargeOpenDataset2021,guhl2020safe,zannettouWhatGabBastion2018}.
+Social media platforms like Reddit, 4chan, Gab, Parler, and others have been found to harbor far-right communities, providing a gathering place for like-minded individuals, recruiting and further radicalize others, and even organize violent, real-world activity~\cite{zannettou2017web,hine2017kek,guhl2020safe,zannettou2018origins}.
 Previous studies have demonstrated that domestic extremist groups in the United States, particularly those on the right-wing, tend to form networked clusters of websites that share similar ideologies.
-These clusters often contain prominent websites that connect different clusters, providing access and control to resources for members, sympathizers, and interested organizations~\cite{zhou2005us,reid2007internet}.
-Another study that analyzes the posting behaviors in one of these websites find that the messages are assertive in tone and contain a variety of emotionally charged language, including words such as ``bomb,'' ``kill,'' ``evil,'' and ``threat,'' that are directed towards specific adversary groups, and often advocate for violence against Jews~\cite{scrivens2021exploring}.
+These clusters often contain prominent sites that connect different clusters, providing access and control to resources for members, sympathizers, and interested organizations~\cite{zhou2005us,reid2007internet}.
+Another study that analyzes the posting behaviors in one of these websites finds that the messages are assertive in tone and contain a variety of emotionally charged language, including words like ``bomb,'' ``kill,'' ``evil,'' and ``threat,'' that are directed towards specific adversary groups, and often advocates for violence against Jews~\cite{scrivens2021exploring}.